Virtually Real Games Virtually Real VR

 Armor

 Armor can convert some lethal damage to non-lethal damage.
 The amount is equal to the armor's AD value.
 A weapon may have "Armor Penetration (AP)" capabilities that reduces the AD of armor.
 Wound conditions are based on lethal damage for lethal attacks and total damage for non-lethal attacks.
-Combat training saves are always based on total damage.
+Combat training saves are either Typically Bludgeoning weapons are +1D.

 Ammo